nicolas-kuechler/doe-suite/README.md

 ### Experimental Results

-The experiment suite creates a matching folder structure on the localhost and on the remote EC2 instances.
+The experiment suite creates a matching folder structure on the localhost and the remote EC2 instances.

 Locally, each experiment job (repetition of an experiment run with a specific config) receives a separate folder, i.e., working directory: